 A few tips:

-- Use the time wisely.
+Use the paused time wisely.
 Reflect and calm down.
-Ask yourself what you can do to make the situation better.
-Come back with an attitude of resolution.
+Ask yourself what you can do to make the situation better and come back with an attitude of resolution.

 Share and Divide Responsibilities